DinaAbrahim/DinaAbrahim/README.md

 College Student
 ---------------

 Hi!
-My name is Dina and I'm a computer science student at Yeshiva University in New York City, originally from Rhode Island.
-My hobbies include reading, crocheting, traveling, and cooking.
-I'm passionate about technology and always looking to connect with like-minded individuals.
+My name is Dina and I'm a software engineer originally from the U.S., now based in Berlin.

+I’m always eager to learn, collaborate, and grow-and I’m excited to connect with others in the tech community!

-*   🌍  I'm based in New York City
+*   🌍  I'm based in Berlin
-*   ✉️  You can contact me at [abrahim@mail.yu.edu](mailto:abrahim@mail.yu.edu)
+*   ✉️  You can contact me at [dinaabrahim3@gmail.com](mailto:dinaabrahim3@gmail.com)
-*   🧠  I'm currently learning C and SQL
-*   🤝  I'm open to collaborating on Projects
 *   ### Skills
 <p align="left">
 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a>